roubles/viewlog/README.txt

     vimgitshow() { git show "$1" | vim - "+set filetype=${1##*.}"; }

-... but then I decided to slap some code together and browse the history and use vim to open the files.
+... but then I decided to slap some code together to browse the history and use any editor to open the files.

 Usage
 -----